vkhazin/casey-twilio-api/readme.md

 # Casey Twilio Api

+## Overview

+* Part of a hackathon for Casey House
+* Build a secure end-point to send notifications through Twilio API
+* Deploy to two PaaS providers to demo interoperability: Pivotal Cloud Foundry and Heroku

 ## Deployment

-* User any PaaS to run the end-point
+* Use any PaaS to deploy the end-point
-* Make sure to populate environment variable named `config` with the content of updated ./config/config-template.json
+* Make sure to populate environment variable named `config` with the content of *updated* ./config/config-template.json

 ## Sample Request
 ```